The Chase (Doctor Who): Filming

 Rehearsals for the first episode began on 26 April 1965.
 Weekly recording began on 30 April in Studio 1 at Riverside Studios.
 Delays with effects props provided by Shawcraft Models led to the first episode's recording session overrunning by ten minutes.
 On 6 May, Russell and Hill were released in the afternoon of rehearsals for the second episode to pose for about 20 photographs used to illustrate their return home in the final episode; the shoot was directed by Douglas Camfield and designed by Barry Newbery as part of the pre-filming work for The Time Meddler.
 Locations for the photographs included the Houses of Parliament, Hyde Park, Trafalgar Square, Westminster Bridge, and White City tube station.

 The recording session of the second episode on 7 May overran due to the lack of a fast rewind machine for retakes and issues with cutting the 35mm film sequences.
-Russell and Hill were again released in the afternoon of the first day of rehearsals for the third episode, 10 May, to film a short insert at Ealing Film Studios outside the maintenance garage for their arrival home; the explosion of the Dalek time ship was achieved by a bright flash of light.
-The short scene of Ian and Barbara on a London bus (with back projection of London streets) was also filmed, on Stage 3A/B at Ealing Film Studios, reportedly directed by Camfield.
+Russell and Hill were again released in the afternoon of the first day of rehearsals for the third episode, 10 May, to film a short insert at Ealing Film Studios outside the maintenance garage for Ian and Barbara's arrival home; the explosion of the Dalek time ship was achieved by a bright flash of light.
+Their short scene of on a London bus (with back projection of London streets) was also filmed, on Stage 3A/B at Ealing Film Studios, reportedly directed by Camfield.
 The recording session of the third episode on 14 May also overran due to issues with the film inserts.